Dawsoom History, Family Crest & Coats of Arms

 Early Notables of the Dawsoom family (pre 1700)

-More information is included under the topic Early Dawsoom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Dawsoom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dawsoom family to Ireland